 If you don't receive a timely written denial of the claim, the plan administrator reserves the right to contend that you may still not file a legal action until you file a timely written request for a review of the denied claim with the appropriate claims administrator and that review is complete.
 If you want to take legal action after you exhaust the claims and appeals procedures, then you or your Beneficiary, as claimant, must bring such civil action by the earlier of (i) one year after receipt of an adverse benefit determination, or (ii) two years after the last day of the month for which the claimant first receives payment of his or her benefit.
-You can serve legal process on:
+You can serve legal process on Corporation Service Company which has offices in all 50 states.
+For example, their California location is: